Business Licenses and Taxes for The Amazon Seller

 Don't forget to use your resale number to avoid paying tax when purchasing shipping supplies.
 Many eBay sellers add a small shipping and handling surcharge to the amount the shipping costs.
 Since shipping is technically part of your product cost, in most states you do not have to pay sales tax on shipping supplies (although there are a few states who do).

 Once your business starts, you will need to keep good business records for the purpose of paying taxes.
 Yes, if you make money (more than $600-year profit) then you must claim the income and pay taxes to the IRS.
 But remember -you only pay income tax on your profit after costs and expenses, not your total sales or income.

 Always keep good records of your costs, expenses, sales and income and your product Expenses include things such as shipping supplies & expenses, office supplies, hosting fees, charges for DSL, telephone, car expense, Office in the Home expense and so on.

 All of your costs and expenses can be deducted from your profit.
 You only pay income tax on the remainder.
 I advise using a CPA to prepare your taxes.
 Taxes prepared by a CPA are far less likely to be audited than if you do it yourself, or use one of the many tax preparation firms.

 Skip McGrath is an author and long time eBay, Amazon and website seller.
-His two leading training products for eBay and Amazon sellers are:
+His leading training product for Amazon sellers is:

 1 These vary by state with large population states such as California, New York and New Jersey being the most expensive.